d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

          xscale='log', yscale='log')
 ```

-We are on to something quite fundamental here: the word frequency decays rapidly in a well-defined way.
-After dealing with the first few words as exceptions, all the remaining words roughly follow a straight line on a log-log plot.
-This means that words satisfy *Zipf's law*,
+After dealing with the first few words as exceptions,
+all the remaining words roughly follow a straight line on a log-log plot.
+This phenomena is captured by *Zipf's law*,
-which states that the frequency $n_i$ of the $i^\mathrm{th}$ most frequent word
+which states that the frequency $n_i$
+of the $i^\mathrm{th}$ most frequent word is:
-is:

 $$n_i \propto \frac{1}{i^\alpha},$$
 :eqlabel:`eq_zipf_law`